Noncontact Respiratory Anomaly Detection Using Infrared Light-Wave Sensing: Data Classification

 \subsubsection{Random Forest}

-The learning technique related to building multiple machine learning models and taking majority vote (for classification) or an average (for regression) of the predictions is referred to as ensemble learning~\cite{sagi2018ensemble}.
-It prevents the overall model from overfitting by reducing the variance in model prediction without affecting the bias much.
-Random forest is the ensemble version of decision tree model.
+Random forest is an ensemble version of decision tree model.
 It makes use of Bootstrap Aggregating or Bagging technique~\cite{Lee2020} in the following two ways to build multiple uncorrelated decision trees and finally takes majority vote to predict the class labels:

 \begin{enumerate}[label=(\roman*)] \item If the dataset is $x_1, x_2,...,x_n$, then random forest takes random samples of size $n$ with replacement from this dataset $m$ times and builds $m$ different decision trees with them parallelly. \item If the features defining the dataset are $f_1, f_2,..., f_p$, then it considers a random subset of features of size $k$ ($k<p$) instead of all features, while splitting each node of decision trees to create new branches. \end{enumerate}